samgaco/micro-reddit/README.md

 # Micro Reddit Application
 This is a simulation of a simple reddit-like application, only the back end has been designed.

+The project implements a User model, a Post model and a Comment model and the goal was to work with ActiveRecord to build a coherent database.
+Hence, every User can have associated many posts and comments and every post can have associated many comments and only one user.
+Every comment can only correspond to one unique user and one unique post.

 ## License
 See [LICENSE.md](LICENSE.md) for details.